Snow squall warning issued for most of SW Ontario

 Meanwhile Environment Canada has issued a snow squall warning for London-Middlesex, Sarnia-Lambton, and Huron-Perth.

-Snow squall bands mixed with blowing snow could make for hazardous driving conditions in those areas Tuesday.
+Snow squall bands mixed with blowing snow could make for hazardous driving conditions.

 The weather agency says that "there is potential for these snow squalls to become stationary for several hours at a time this afternoon into Wednesday.
 If this happens, local snowfall amounts of 30 cm or more are possible in the region, including the City of London."